Prosser Street (PO Box 1704)

 Council keeps a register of dogs in the local area.
 To ensure that the register is kept up to date dog registrations are renewed every 12 months at the beginning of July.
 Persons registering a dog must be sixteen years of age or older.
 All dogs over the age of 3 months must be registered.

-To register a dog you will need to:
+To register a dog for the first time with Port Augusta City Council, you will need to:

 Once a dog has been registered you will be issued with:

 Failure to register a dog is an offence and the owner or person responsible for the dog may be fined.
 Further fines may also be issued for every fourteen days that the offence continues.

 All dog registration renewals must be paid by 31st August each year, or a late fee of $15 per dog will apply.